arunbalas/FDM-3d-printing-UMP-Model/README.md

-## A SYSTEM AND ARCHITECTURE OF FUSED DEPOSITION MODELING - UNIT MANUFACTURING PROCESS (FDM-UMP).
+## A SYSTEM AND ARCHITECTURE OF FUSED DEPOSITION MODELING - UNIT MANUFACTURING PROCESS (FDM-UMP)

 In today’s competitive world economy, the manufacturing and design engineers face the challenge of manufacturing components rapidly to meet customer requirements and achieve competitive